 Neurotransmitters refer to the chemical messenger molecules, which contain amino acids, amines, purines and neuropeptides.
-Its activity may trigger or restrict the nerve impulse production.
-Its synthesis occurs endogenously by the presynaptic-neuron.
+Its activity may trigger or restrict nerve impulse production.
+Its synthesis occurs endogenously by the presynaptic neuron.

 Neurotransmitters release out upon membrane stimulation.
 They ensure neurotransmission by transmitting an action potential beyond the chemical synapse.

 Our nervous system uses neurotransmitters as the carrier molecules, which trigger the opening of voltage-gated channels after binding with the neuron’s specific receptors.
 By doing so, they allow the movement of ions beyond the membrane, which eventually stimulate the action potential to move althrough the axon.